guardian/hackday-ever-elusive-kudo/README.md

 Keys required to authenticate this application are kept out of the repository.
 The GitHub API key is provided via an environment variable, and the AWS credentials are provided using a named profile.

+The provided GitHub Access token determines what GitHub data is accessible to the tool and the AWS profile that's used determines whether the program can call AWS Bedrock.

 ### Observability

 Detailed runtime logs are saved in the `logs` directory of this project.